 Criss dedicated his 2nd Best Actor win to his Cebuana mother, Cerina, and described himself as “the son of a firecracker Filipino woman from Cebu that dreamed of coming to this country.”

 Humble Acceptance of 1st Critics’ Choice Award, January 2019

 The Broadcast Film Critics Association and Broadcast Television Journalists Association’s 24th Annual Critics Choice Awards for 2019 gave the actor recognition to Criss as the actor humbly accepted the award saying he may not receive one again in the future.

 Using Acting to Create Positive Change with 1st SAG Award, January 2019

-The multi awarded Fil-Am Hollywood actor received the trophy for “Best Actor in a Limited Series or Movie Made for Television” – one of the 13 SAG Awards for acting in film and television that focus on individual and cast performances of the entire ensemble of a drama series and comedy series.
+The multi-awarded Fil-Am Hollywood actor received the trophy for “Best Actor in a Limited Series or Movie Made for Television” – one of the 13 SAG Awards for acting in film and television that focuses on individual and cast performances of the entire ensemble of a drama series and comedy series.